 Not Parkinson disease.
 Use Parkinson’s disease on the first reference and then the acronym PD for subsequent references.
 Parkinson’s without the word “disease” is rarely used in NIH writing but is acceptable.

-COVID-19 (coronavirus disease 2019) is an infectious disease caused by the SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2).
-Use COVID-19 when referring to the disease and SARS-CoV-2, or SARS-CoV-2 virus, when referring to the virus itself.
+COVID-19 (coronavirus disease 2019) is an infectious disease caused by SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2).
+Use COVID-19 when referring to the disease and SARS-CoV-2, or the virus that causes COVID-19, when referring to the virus itself.
 Do not use coronavirus to refer to the disease or as a synonym for COVID-19.
 Always capitalize all the letters in COVID-19 (not Covid-19 or covid-19).
 Do not shorten COVID-19 to COVID.

 Coronaviruses are a large family of viruses that usually cause mild to moderate upper-respiratory tract illnesses in humans.
-However, three coronaviruses have caused more serious and fatal disease in people: SARS-associated coronavirus, MERS-CoV virus, and SARS-CoV-2.
+However, three coronaviruses have caused more serious and fatal disease in people: SARS-associated coronavirus, MERS-CoV, and SARS-CoV-2.

 Vaccine hesitancy vs. anti-vax